Caves of Udayagiri and Khandagiri – a guided tour with the Emperor Kharavela

 The inscriptions of Hathi Gumpha, Udayagiri, Odisha

 This inscription in Brahmi script is fourteen feet long, and six feet broad.
-It is composed of seventeen lines with each letter being about two inches in length.
+It consists of seventeen lines, with each letter measuring approximately two inches in length.

-Its first six lines are well-preserved, and the last four lines are partly so, still enough of it is left for it to claim its position as the world’s oldest engraved document.
+The first six lines are well-preserved.
+And although only part of the last four lines remain, enough of the document survives for it to be recognized as the world’s oldest engraved document.

 The exact period of Emperor Kharavela’s rule

-Some historians believe that he ruled in second century BC and some think he ruled in first century BC.
-There is a set of another historians who believe that he ruled in the second quarter of the first century AD.
-However, the most plausible dates for his reign seems to be around one hundred and fifty-nine BC.’
+Some historians believe that he ruled in second century BC and some think he ruled in the first century BC.
+There is a set of other historians who believe that he ruled in the second quarter of the first century AD.
+However, the most plausible date for his reign seems to be around one hundred and fifty-nine BC.’

 (The gentleman had a sly smile on his face and he started to speak slowly).